meetofleaf/ML-Journal-ep1_Linear_Regression/README.md

 # ML Journal - Machine Learning Fundamentals' Series
-Throughout this series of repositories, we'll explore various models, documenting the code and thought process behind each one.
+In this series of repositories, we'll explore various models, documenting the code and thought process behind each one.
 The goal is to create a journal-like experience for both myself and anyone following along.
 By sharing the journey, we can:

 - Break down complex concepts: We'll approach each model step-by-step, making the learning process manageable.
 - Learn from mistakes: Documenting the process allows us to identify and learn from any errors along the way.